 The Department of Communities (Communities) values family and foster carers and the fundamental role they play in the care of children – we are partners in care and we need to work together.

 The three consultation phases of the project have been completed.
-The three phases of the Project canvassed the views of Communities and community sector organisation carers through face-to-face consultations and online feedback opportunities.
+The three phases of the Project canvassed the views of Communities and community service organisation (CSO) carers through face-to-face consultations and online feedback opportunities.
 It also included engagement with designated Communities staff, who provided their feedback on the issues and ideas raised by the carers.

 Phase 3 provided an additional opportunity for Communities’ carers and designated Communities staff to provide feedback.